-- b.
+b.
 Geographic limitations for the application of this Section will be designated by the employee by completing a placement questionnaire.
 The employee may choose up to ten counties in which the employee would be available or a statewide availability.
 The provisions of this Section will be implemented at the time the employees' completed placement questionnaires are received by the Secretary of Administration or designee and will continue for twelve months from the date of furlough.
-The provisions of this Section will not be implemented for employees who do not return a completed placement questionnaire. - c.
-Placement will be made in order of Classification seniority; however, employees with an earlier furlough date will be placed in vacancies before employees with a later furlough date. - d.
+The provisions of this Section will not be implemented for employees who do not return a completed placement questionnaire.

+c.
+Placement will be made in order of Classification seniority; however, employees with an earlier furlough date will be placed in vacancies before employees with a later furlough date.

+d.
 Civil service employees will have placement rights only to civil service vacancies, except that if an appropriate vacancy in a civil service position is not available and an employee previously held a non-civil service position in a classification to which the employee would have rights under this Section, placement in that non-civil service classification will be attempted consistent with the requirements outlined in Paragraph 1 of this Section.
-Non-civil service employees will have placement rights only to non-civil service vacancies, except that if an appropriate vacancy in a non-civil service position is not available and the employee previously was a member of the classified service in a classification to which the employee would have rights under this Section, placement in that civil service classification will be attempted consistent with the requirements outlined in Paragraph one of this Section and in accordance with the Civil Service Act and Rules. - e.
+Non-civil service employees will have placement rights only to non-civil service vacancies, except that if an appropriate vacancy in a non-civil service position is not available and the employee previously was a member of the classified service in a classification to which the employee would have rights under this Section, placement in that civil service classification will be attempted consistent with the requirements outlined in Paragraph one of this Section will be attempted consistent with the requirements outlined in Paragraph one of this Section and in accordance with the Civil Service e.
 Employees will be offered placement in one vacant position.
 If an employee declines the offer of placement, the employee's rights under this Section cease.
-The furloughed employee shall retain recall rights as outlined in Recommendation 25, Section 8. - f.
-Employees placed in vacancies in the same classification from which they were furloughed will lose recall rights as outlined by Recommendation 25, Section 8.
-Those employees placed in a lower classification will retain their recall rights under Recommendation 25, Section 8. - g.
-If an employee accepts an offer of placement under this Section, any other placement rights to which the employee may be entitled under this Section cease.
-In addition, such employee shall complete an "Availability for Temporary Employment" questionnaire.
-If an employee indicates a desire not to be offered placement to temporary positions no such offers will be made and placement rights to permanent positions will not be affected.
-However, if an employee indicates a desire to be offered a temporary position and refuses such an offer, the employee shall forfeit all placement rights. - Section 13.
-A regular or probationary employee whose position is either transferred to another agency or reassigned to another geographic location within an agency shall not be furloughed or terminated as the result of such reassignment or transfer unless the employee refuses the position in its new location.
-If the employee accepts the transfer or reassignment, the employee shall retain seniority credits.
+The furloughed employee shall retain recall rights as outlined in Recommendation 25, Section 8.